worldcoin/orb-firmware/documentation/software_architecture.md

 ## Release notes

-Not-tagged for release:
+**[2021-07-08]** Not tagged for release:

-[x] Compilation based on CMake & Makefile
+- [x] Compilation based on CMake & Makefile
-[x] Debug using SWD, ST-Link
+- [x] Debug using SWD, ST-Link
-[x] Logging over UART, uses DMA
+- [x] Logging over UART, uses DMA
-[x] Errors, assertions with debug message
+- [x] Errors, assertions with debug message
+- [x] Building from Gitlab Pipelines
+  - [x] Keep `elf` artifacts
+  - [ ] Set up Unit Tests
-[x] Com module for communication between Jetson and Microcontroller: TX & RX over UART, uses DMA [x] Serializer/Deserializer to pack/unpack data using Protobuf [x] Control module in place to parse incoming commands, not taking into account any application state [x] Data provider to push data to be sent from any other module/task [ ] Accelerometer data to Jetson, event-based
+- [x] Communication module for communication between Jetson and Microcontroller: TX & RX over UART, uses DMA
+- [x] Serializer/Deserializer to pack/unpack data using Protobuf, thread-safe
+- [x] Control module to parse incoming commands
+  - [ ] Implement handlers for all the commands
+  - [ ] Take into account application state
+- [x] Data provider to push data to be sent from any other module/task
+  - [ ] Accelerometer data to Jetson, event-based
-[ ] Gyroscope data to Jetson, event-based
+  - [ ] Gyroscope data to Jetson, event-based